 Nearby, you will long remember The Raptors birds of prey demonstrations – educational and enthralling as eagles, falcons, vultures, owls and hawks go through their paces.

 Almost 5,000 First Nations people live in the Cowichan Valley so their culture is significant here.
-Tour the Quw’utsun’ Cultural Centre in Duncan and view traditional art, crafts and native food.
+Tour the Quw’utsun’ Cultural Centre in Duncan and view traditional art, crafts and First Nations’ cuisine.

-Explore the outdoor museum that is the BC Forest Discovery Centre with over 5,000 artifacts and take a train around its 100 acres.
-Just north of Duncan.
+Just north of Duncan you can explore the outdoor museum that is the BC Forest Discovery Centre with over 5,000 artifacts and take a train around its 100 acres.

 Cowichan Valley Wineries